thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 As you can see, we are still using the `th:text` attribute for the job (and
-that's correct, because we want to substitute the tag's body), but the syntax is
+that's correct, because we want to replace the tag's body), but the syntax is
 a little bit different this time and instead of a `#{...}` expression value, we
 are using a `${...}` one.
-This is a variable expression value, and it contains
+This is a **variable expression** value, and it contains
 an expression in a language called _OGNL (Object-Graph Navigation Language)_
-that will be executed on the context variables map.
+that will be executed on the context variables map we talked about before.

 The `${today}` expression simply means "get the variable called today", but
 these expressions could be more complex (like `${user.name}` for "get the